Estimating the scaling function of multifractal measures and multifractal random walks using ratios: Multiplicative cascades

-and $R_{n,q}$ converges weakly to the centered Gaussian law with variance $\sigma^2$. \end{prop} The proof follows exactly as that of Proposition 4.1 in \cite{ossiander:waymire:2000}, using Proposition~\ref{prop:consistency-cascade}.
+and $R_{n,q}$ converges weakly to the centered Gaussian law with variance $\sigma^2$. \end{prop} The proof follows exactly as that of Proposition 4.1 in Ossiander and Waymire \cite{ossianderwaymire2000}, using Proposition~\ref{propconsistency-cascade}.
 The latter also yields that $L^{-1} 2^{-n} 2^{n\zeta(2q)} V_{n,q}$ converges to 1 a.s.
-We now have \begin{prop} If $2q<{q}_\chi$, then
+We can now state a central limit theorem for the empirical structure function. \begin{prop} If $2q<{q}_\chi$, then

 with